 CS.
 Now at Google Research.

 Yong Jae Lee Ph.D.
 (2012).
 Postdoctoral Associate at UC-Berkeley.
-Now Assistant Professor at UC-Davis.
+Assistant Professor at UC-Davis and now Associate Professor at UW-Madison.

 Andy Luong, B.S., Turing Scholars Honors Thesis (2011), Best Undergraduate Thesis Award.
 Now at Microsoft.